matehall/mqttweather/readme.md

 `nohup python weather.py &`

-This enables to logout from the pi without closing the down the script.
+This enables to logout from the pi without closing down the script.